Frequently Asked Questions

 23. How will I find out my child’s test results?

-All final test results will be published on Wednesday 16th October around midday.
-Having registered for the tests using a password which should be memorable and secure you must then log on to the parent portal regularly to view the initial registration, the allocation of the test centre, the tests you have selected and the allocation of Music Second Stage Test times if your child has been successful in the first stage.
+Final test results for all tests will be published on Thursday, 16th October, around midday.
 Results of tests will be available on Parent Portal and you will also receive an email to advise you of this.
 As mentioned previously, please see the calendar for information on timescales and deadlines.
-Please remember that it is your responsibility, as a parent, to log on to the Parent Portal to view the information at the appropriate times throughout the testing process.
+Please consult the calendar for specific timescales and deadlines.
+It is your responsibility to log on to the Parent Portal and check the information at the appropriate times during the testing process.

 24. How are the test answer sheets marked?